MaybeThisIsRu/smix-eleventy-starter/README.md

 # 🌻 Smix
-__A gulp-based starter for Static Site Generators, preconfigured for Eleventy and Forestry CMS.__
+__A gulp-based starter for Static Site Generators, preconfigured for Eleventy.__

 ## Framework